Teen & Child Circumcision – Boys or Adolescents – Sydney, NSW

 Plan for the recovery period after the operation

 Plan for your child’s recovery time.
 He may need more of your time right after the surgery, both for care and for comfort.
-Your child will probably be able to go back to school or daycare in 2 or 3 days.
+Your child will probably be able to go back to school or daycare in 7 to 10 days.
 The presence of a parent is very helpful, for younger boys especially.

 Follow-up from the circumcision clinic